 To cover your wire with a more finished look opt for corsage tape in a variety of colors.
 Don’t underestimate corsage tape – even the smallest details help bring flowers to life.

 I love to find objects that I can use to build petals onto.
 Using these cotton spun balls and wood beads are perfect for detailed centers for flowers.
+I also have used 8-12mm pearls as stoppers on wires or to create small center stamen like this poinsettia here.

 All in all, the information I have given you above is what I use to create all the flowers you see on Abbi Kirsten Collections and you can totally create your own easy paper flowers with this guide.